Ben T. Nicholson

 To engineer a business for profit, a percentage of the net profit as presented in the income statement is carved out and reapportioned as a payable expense equivalent to note payments, cost of goods to vendors and general, administrative, or operating expenses.
 Because engineered profit is classified as an expense, it is budgeted through projections and subsequently benchmarked in budget reports.

-With a reasonable payables schedule, typically monthly or quarterly, profit distributions of the engineered profit can be executed concurrent with paying other payables, thereby ensuring that a reasonable return on investment is being earned through the performance of the business.
+With a reasonable payables schedule, typically monthly or quarterly, profit distributions of the engineered profit can be executed concurrently with paying other payables, thereby ensuring that a reasonable return on investment is being earned through the performance of the business.
 If the business is not profitable or is in a workout situation, effective turnaround actions can be executed to identify challenges causing the unprofitability, and in planning the emergence and growth, as projections are being developed and budgets planned, engineering profit becomes part of the restructuring and renewal.

 In estimating a reasonable level of engineered profit, rather than determining from arbitrary industry net profit averages, it is best to project reasonable profit goals based on budget projections and attempt to set an engineered profit concurrent with those goals.
 Once the level is set, the remaining balance of the net profit becomes a retained earning that is re-invested back into the business or eligible for profit distribution at a later date.